MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

    - Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
 Use the hashtag notation (for example, `#123`) to link the changes to a specific work item in Azure DevOps, and Select **Commit**.
    ![Enter Branch Information and Commit](media/setup-almacceleratoradvanced-sample-solution/image-20210506145231393.png)
    > [!NOTE]
    > There is an option to specify if the latest changes contain Delete Components.
-This allows the user to specify whether to perform an **update** or an **upgrade** of the solution when it is deployed.
+This allows the user to specify whether to perform an **update** or an **upgrade** of the solution when it's deployed.
 The former will increase the performance of the pipelines and reduce the overall time to deploy.
    - When the push begins, a waiting indicator will appear.
 If the push is successful, a checkbox will appear otherwise a red x will appear.
 In order to see the progress of your push select the progress indicator, which will take you to the running pipeline in Azure DevOps.
    - Note that the first time you run the pipeline, you may need to give it permission to run in the Azure DevOps interface (see the [Troubleshooting](./setup-almacceleratoradvanced.md#troubleshooting) section of the Setup Guide for more information)